jamesdvance/jamesdvance.github.io/_posts/2025-2-15-principal_engineers_paradigm.md

 ---
 layout: post
-title: The Principal Engineer Paradigm'
+title: The Principal Engineer Paradigm
 date: 2025-02-15 00:00:00
 description: Understanding the Role
 tags: career,
 categories: career
 featured: true
 ---

-# The Principal Engineer's Paradig

-{% include figure.liquid loading="eager" path="assets/img/seraph-matrix.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## Introduction
 As a Sr Engineer in Big Tech, I've been working with Principal Engineer the past month or so.
 It struck me the extento which the role is distinct role from the Sr, not that they are execute a Sr's functions all the better.